alinsjs/docs/guide/rule.md

 ## 5. Static domain

 All variables declared in the static domain will be forcibly marked as static data, and all variables, calculated data, and logical statements will be skipped by the compiler.
-JSX and mandatory tagging of responsive data in static fields will not be affected.
+JSX and mandatory tagging of reactive data in static fields will not be affected.
 Static domain objects can be functions, if statements, switch statements, for statements, block scopes, and labels.

 ### 5.1 Comment Statement